pospi/talk-solidity-blockchain-intro/solidity-notes.md

 }
 ```

-.caveat[There is also a `constant` keyword for functions, but it is not yet enforced.]
+.caveat[There is also a `constant` keyword for defining functions as immutable, but it is not yet enforced.]

 ]